News from 2018

 Television has been called the new novel by media scholars.
 Women and men who wish to express themselves in modern times turn to the small screen as often as they turn to the written word or the film industry.
 John Wells Division of Writing for Screen & Television Professor Pam Douglas was ahead of the curve on treating television drama as an art form.
 Her book Writing the TV Drama Series was a pioneering work that treated TV as art and continues to be the go to instructional book for aspiring writers.

 November 20, 2018

-Prominent show-runners Yvonne Lee Bowser (executive producer of Netflix’s Dear White People), Natasha Leggero (co-creator and executive producer of Comedy Central’s Another Period), and Gemma Baker (co-creator and executive producer of Mom on CBS) kicked off Saturday of SCA Comedy Fest.
+Prominent show-runners Yvette Lee Bowser (executive producer of Netflix’s Dear White People), Natasha Leggero (co-creator and executive producer of Comedy Central’s Another Period), and Gemma Baker (co-creator and executive producer of Mom on CBS) kicked off Saturday of SCA Comedy Fest.
 They sat down for an insightful, inspirational, and informative panel discussion about the ever-changing voice and influence of television.
 Read about their experience-from how they came to find their own writing voices, to making the transition to a management role, to advice for other women hoping to break into television.

 November 19, 2018

 The Eileen Norris Cinema Theater was home to a lively reunion for part of the classic sitcom Frasier’s cast and crew.
 They reminisced about the creation process, and hinted at what the future hold for the iconic Frasier characters.
 Read about the most popular event from the fourth installment of USC Comedy Fest.